resident-nokia/android_device_nokia_NB1T-TWRP/README.md

-# Device Tree for Nokia 8 / Sirocco
+# Device Tree for Nokia 8 treble

 The Nokia 8 is a high-end Nokia-branded smartphone running the Android operating system Announced on 16 August 2017 in London, England by HMD Global,[4][5] the phone began sales in Europe in September 2017.